openmm/openmm-setup/README.md

 a graphical interface for selecting input files, cleaning up PDB structures, and setting simulation options.
 It can then either save a script for running the simulation later, or directly run the simulation itself.

+## Installation

+If you are using [Anaconda Python](https://www.continuum.io/downloads) or [Miniconda](http://conda.pydata.org/miniconda.html), you can install OpenMM Setup and all its dependencies with the command:

+    conda install -c conda-forge openmm-setup

-## Dependencies
+## Installing From Source

+Alternatively you can install from source code.
 OpenMM Setup is a Python application.
 It requires the following software to be installed:

 * [OpenMM](http://openmm.org)
 * [PDBFixer](https://github.com/pandegroup/pdbfixer)
 * [Flask](http://flask.pocoo.org)

-If you are using [Anaconda Python](https://www.continuum.io/downloads) or [Miniconda](http://conda.pydata.org/miniconda.html), you can install all of these with a single command:
+If you are using conda you can install all of these with a single command:

-    conda install -c omnia openmm pdbfixer flask
+    conda install -c conda-forge openmm pdbfixer flask

-## Using OpenMM Setup

 To install OpenMM Setup, clone this repository, then type

     python setup.py install

+## Using OpenMM Setup

 You can then execute it by typing